Group financial performance

 Karin Kersten – CEO, ASA International Group Plc

-• High portfolio quality has been maintained as a result of improvements in the operating environments.
-PAR>30 for the Group’s operating subsidiaries significantly improved from 5.9% as at 31 December 2022 to 2.1% as at 31 December 2023, primarily due to write-offs of long overdue loans in India and Myanmar, combined with growth in OLP in US Dollar terms in other major countries.
-Pakistan, Ghana, and Kenya had an outstanding portfolio quality in the period, with PAR>30 less than 0.5% as at 31 December 2023.
+• High portfolio quality was maintained alongside OLP growth.
+PAR>30 materially improved from 3.8% as at 30 June 2023 to 2.3% as at 30 June 2024, primarily due to write-offs of long overdue loans in India and Myanmar, combined with growth in OLP in US Dollar terms in other major countries.
+Ghana and Kenya recorded outstanding portfolio quality, with PAR>30 less than 0.5% as at 30 June 2024.

 Karin Kersten, CHIEF EXECUTIVE OFFICER OF ASA INTERNATIONAL, COMMENTED:

-Whilst the impact of inflation including hyperinflation accounting and the related FX movements are expected to continue to dampen the Group’s financial performance in USD terms in 2024, given improved operating developments in H2 2023, we are confident of being able to deliver improved performance within our operations in 2024.”
+“Away from the clear operational impacts, the effects of inflation, including hyperinflation accounting, other currency movements, are expected to continue to dampen financial performance in USD terms in 2024.
+However, given the improved operating developments we have already seen in 2024, we are confident of being able to continue our strong performance for the remainder of 2024.